aaw20904/C_and_Assembly_x86/README.md

 # C_and_Assembly_x86
+This program used for filtering audio file.
+I assigned here the coefficients for a 3rd-order Butterworth 1000Hz low-pass filter.
 Make a program in the C  programming language with a library written in the NASM assembler.
 To create the project, compile the assembly file firsly.
 The command for it:
     nasm -f win32 filter.asm -o filter.obj